caj50/caj50.github.io/Analysis Tutorials/MA10207BT5/Tutorial5.md

 After what was mainly revision last week, we're moving onto some new stuff again!
 It turns out there's still a bit we can say about continuity, especially on compact intervals.
 Finally, we're going to look at differentiation, which gives us a way of describing how fast a function changes.

 ## Inverse Functions
 A particularly useful class of functions we may be interested in are known as invertible.
 These functions $f: A \to B$ provide a way of moving between sets $A$ and $B$ (and back again) without losing any information about $A$ and $B$.
-Before we talk about them in more detail, it's worth recalling some defintions:
+Before we talk about them in more detail, it's worth recalling some definitions:

 \BeginKnitrBlock{definition}<div class="bookdown-definition" custom-style="DefinitionStyle" id="def:def1"><span class="def:def1" custom-style="NameStyle"><strong><span id="def:def1"></span>Definition 1.1   (Injectivity, Surjectivity and Bijectivity) </strong></span><div>Let $f: A \to B$ be a function.

 *  If $\forall x, y \in B$ with $x \neq y$, $f(x) = f(y) \implies x = y$, then $f$ is said to be injective.